colinaut/theme-multi-switch/README.md

 # Theme Multi Switch Web Component

 I created this three way switch for setting theme as I couldn't find what I was looking for — most are two way switches and I wanted to allow for auto.
-So I built this three way switch which defaults to "auto" (for browser prefers-color-scheme) and allows "light" or "dark" for overriding prefers-color-scheme.
+So I built a three way switch which defaults to "auto" (for browser prefers-color-scheme) and allows "light" or "dark" for overriding prefers-color-scheme.
+I quickly realized that I could just as easily make it work with multiple themes!

-Super small!
-3.80 KiB / gzip: 1.47 KiB

 When switch is triggered it:

 *   Adds current theme to data-theme attribute on the html element.
 *   Stores the current theme in localStorage under "theme" — _component checks for this on reload to set current theme state_.
 *   Triggers a "theme-switch" custom event with the current theme as detail.
-*   Optionally, updates meta theme-color using the "meta" props.
+*   Optionally, updates meta theme-color using the "meta-color" prop. _This requires that the meta-colors prop is set and that the meta theme-color is included in your html._

+You can also trigger the switch externally by either changing the "theme" prop or dispatching a "theme-switch" event with the theme in the detail.

 If desired the theme names can be modified from their defaults via props.

 ## Installation